 To ensure our Members receive the medical care, treatments and services they require we have already announced two new claiming options for Members with Extras cover above.

-While some healthcare providers have closed their practices for treatment of general services, many are still available in circumstances where you are in considerable pain and require urgent treatment.
+Depending on your location, some healthcare providers may have closed their practices for treatment or reduced their services, many are still available in circumstances where you are in considerable pain and require urgent treatment.

 For example, Dentists, Chiropractors and Optometrists.
 Extra measures have been put in place to ensure the safety of providers and their customers.
 In these circumstances, your Extras benefits can still be accessed providing a benefit is payable under your level of Extras cover.